jb106/MagicLinks/README.md

 });
 ```

-Modify — find the Player named "Bob" and set Attack to 20
+Modify — Find an instance by condition and modify one or more of its fields
 ```csharp
 var players = MagicVariables.PLAYER_LIST["Players"];
 players.Modify(